Blackwater (company): 2003–2006: First contracts

 On September 1, 2005, following Hurricane Katrina, Blackwater dispatched a rescue team and helicopter to support relief operations.
 Blackwater moved about 200 personnel into the area impacted by Hurricane Katrina, most of whom (164 employees) were working under a contract with the Federal Protective Service to protect government facilities, but the company held contracts with private clients as well.
 Blackwater's presence after Katrina cost the federal government $240,000 per day.

-In May 2006, the U.S. State Department awarded WPPS II, the successor to its previous diplomatic security contract.
-Under this contract, the State Department awarded Blackwater, along with Triple Canopy and DynCorp, a contract for diplomatic security in Iraq.
-Under this contract, Blackwater was authorized to have 1,020 staff in Iraq.
-Blackwater's responsibilities included the United States embassy in Iraq.
+In July 2005, the U.S. State Department first awarded the WPPS II contract to succeed WPPS I with a new competitive bidding system and a strict maximum value of $1.2 billion per contractor.
+Blackwater, Triple Canopy and DynCorp were the only private security firms qualified for WPPS II task orders, authorised for deployments in "non-permissive environments" such as Jerusalem, Afghanistan, Bosnia and Iraq.
+In May 2006 the WPPS II contract began issuing task orders in Iraq, ultimately authorizing Blackwater to deploy 1,020 staff in the country.
+Blackwater's responsibilities included the United States embassy in Baghdad.
 At the time it was a privately held company and published limited information about internal affairs.
+The total cost of Blackwater's work under WPPS II remains unknown, however, it was disclosed that Blackwater was paid over $832 million for their work in Iraq under WPPS I and WPPS II directives from 2001 to 2006.